muhammad-fiaz/PDF-Viewer/README.md

 PDF Viewer is an Android application built with Kotlin and Android Studio that allows users to view PDF documents on their devices.

-> This Project is Still under active development.
+> This Project is Still under active development and if you want to contribute make sure to fork the repository and don't forget to star it! ✨

 ## Features